openeemeter/caltrack/docs/savings-calculations/v1.0/daily/README.md

-## **CalTRACK Site-level Daily Gross Savings Estimation Technical Guidelines**
+## **CalTRACK Site-level Daily Weather Normalized, Metered Energy Savings Estimation Technical Guidelines**

 * * *

 ### **Methodological Overview**

-Site-level Gross Savings using daily billing data (both electricity and gas) will use a two-stage estimation approach that builds on the technical appendix of the Uniform Methods Project for Whole Home Building Analysis and the California Evaluation Project, while providing more specific guidance to ensure replicability and address specific methodological issues related to both the data sources and the CalTRACK-specific use cases that are not addressed in prior standards.
+Site-level Weather Normalized, Metered Energy Savings using daily billing data (both electricity and gas) will use a two-stage estimation approach that builds on the technical appendix of the Uniform Methods Project for Whole Home Building Analysis and the California Evaluation Project, while providing more specific guidance to ensure replicability and address specific methodological issues related to both the data sources and the CalTRACK-specific use cases that are not addressed in prior standards.

 The two-stage approach fits two separate parametric models to daily energy use data in both the pre-intervention (baseline) period and the post-intervention (reporting) period using ordinary least squares with the following first stage equation: